QwertzeZ/maphistory-bot-main/README.md

 ## Usage

-use `!history` or `!maps` on your discord in order to display the last 10 Maps
+Use `!history` or `!maps` on your discord in order to display the last 10 Maps

+Use `!setup <channel-id>` to set up a channel to host the perma history info

 <!-- ROADMAP -->